 [FIXED] SD Card Not Showing Up

-Summary: The SD card is a ubiquitous presence among computer users.
+要約: The SD card is a ubiquitous presence among computer users.
 In most cases, given the concern for safety, users like to transfer the contents of a device to their personal computers.
 To do so, the first step we need to do is to connect the SD card to our computer.
-Here is a common problem, SD card not showing up, that may come up.
+Here is a common problem, the SD card not showing up, that may come up.
 The tricky part of this problem is that the computer won’t give any notification about the SD card being connected to the system.
 Another symptom indicating this problem is that you won’t be able to see your SD card in the File Explorer.
-To help you see off the problem, we will in this article lay out several solutions to this problem and introduce our effective and user-friendly tool, Bitwarデータ回復, which can help you tackle data loss issue resulting from this problem.
+To help you see off the problem, we will in this article layout several solutions to this problem and introduce our effective and user-friendly tool, Bitwarデータ回復, which can help you tackle the data loss issues resulting from this problem.

 Why Is the SD Card Not Showing Up?

 Here are several possible reasons behind this problem:

 - poor connection between the SD card and the computer

 Considering the range of the possible causes, there are plenty of useful solutions to the SD card not showing up issue at your disposal, check out the following part of this article.